Unusual Options Activity Insight: Under Armour | Benzinga

 Unusual Options Activity Insight: Under Armour

-Shares of Under Armour (NYSE:UA) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $21.48.
+Under Armour (NYSE:UA) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $21.81 following the option alert.

 - Sentiment: BULLISH